Jess-FisherKappen/1701QCA-Assessment-2/index.md

 ![Image](related4.png)

-This project is related to mine because *insert reasons here*.
+This project is related to mine because it shows you how a microbit can be used to enhance a costume by adding lights.
+Although my costume will not have lights, it's stil interesting seeing the many uses of the microbit.

 ### Related project 5 ###
 *EVA foam breastplate*